dankeyy/poogle/README.md

 # poogle
-Jump to Python docs, 90% of the time works everytime.
+Jump to Python docs, 90% of the time works everytime.\
 ![poogle](https://user-images.githubusercontent.com/74069206/188282802-403eece1-96c5-4177-ae69-94e124dfcce2.gif)

 For both CLI and Emacs users- I recommend putting the script in something like `~/.local/bin` (assuming it's on your path).\
-For Emacs users- put .el file somewhere in your load path and just load/ require it in your config.
-Or just paste the function itself in it, it's short (just wraps around the snek script).
+For Emacs users- put the `.el` file somewhere in your load path and just load/ require it in your config.
+You could also just paste the function itself in it, it's short (just wraps around the snek script).

-CLI Usage:
+CLI usage:
 ```sh
 ./poogle -h
 usage: poogle [-h] lookup